 Basic Gardening creates a model of local and decentralized food production: This course introduces beginning gardening — sowing, maintaining and harvesting crops.
 Students learn about seasonal and regional crops, how to compost and the pros and cons of organic gardening.
 Students also learn how to start seedlings, preserve foods and study horticulture.
 The raised beds for this class were built by students in the Industrial Technology & Engineering Department.

-Industrial Technology & Engineering offers course segments in sustainable architectural design; reuses materials in its Robotics Challenge and other projects; and builds furniture and equipment for the school, including bluebird houses for the campus, tables for the dining room, benches for our art galleries, the raised beds for the gardening class and a mantel for the fireplace in our student Commons.
+Industrial Technology & Engineering courses offer segments in sustainable architectural design; reuses materials in many projects; and builds furniture and equipment for the school, including bluebird houses for the campus, tables for the dining room, benches for our art galleries, the raised beds for the gardening class and a mantel for the fireplace in our student Commons.

 CLUBS & ACTIVITIES

-KIVA is one of almost 200 field partners that lend small amounts of money to entrepreneuers in developing countries via the Internet.
+KIVA is one of almost 200 field partners that lend small amounts of money to entrepreneurs in developing countries via the Internet.